encode/starlette/docs/sessions.md

         somedatasource.delete(session_id)
 ```

-Note, that `write` has to return session id.
+Note that `write` has to return the session id.